-Total Fund reserves at year end amounted to ≤ 10.3 million and are included in two funds, A and B. Fund A reserves were ≤ 2.1 million and Fund B reserves were ≤ 8.2 million.
-As indicated in our last review of funding arrangements in May 2004, our plan was to build total reserves to a level of ≤ 20 million by 31 July 2007 with some ≤ 9 million in Fund A and ≤ 11 million in Fund B. Fund A may take longer to reach the target level.
-Increases in client losses arising from access to client funds in respect of the receivership costs in the Morrogh case led to additional compensation of some ≤ 3 million to be met by Fund A.
+Total Fund reserves at year end amounted to €13.5 million and are included in two funds, A and B. Fund A reserves were €3.9 million and Fund B reserves were €9.6 million.
+We are currently about to embark on our fourth consultation process to review our funding arrangements following which we will outline our revised plan to build total reserves to a higher level by 31 July 2010.
 Relative to many other EU states, the Irish investor compensation scheme has a broad coverage of firms and products.
 Prospective EU developments may result in a further widening of the range of products and services covered by EU investor compensation schemes.
 Against this background, the Board is firmly of the view that the current levels of reserves can only be regarded as minimal buffers to help smooth the impact on the industry of its liability to meet the costs of investor compensation in the event of firm failures.